 In many experiments, LES is performed assuming perfect mixing mainly because the computational work is simpler: there is no need to mesh the fuel injection holes or to resolve the zone where these jets mix with air.
 However, this assumption totally eliminates fluctuations of equivalence ratio as a mechanism of instability, thereby limiting the validity of the LES.
-One specific example of such limitations is reported in the experiment of [9-11] which has been computed by multiple groups [12-16].
-This methane/air swirled combustor was especially built to study combustion instabilities in such systems and for all computations up to now, perfect mixing has been assumed by LES experts because methane was injected in the swirler, far upstream of the combustor, suggesting that perfect mixing is achieved before the combustion zone.
+One specific example of such limitations is the Preccinsta experiment which has been operated at DLR [9-11] and computed by multiple groups [12-16].
+This methane/air swirled combustor was especially built to study combustion instabilities in such systems and for all computations up to now, perfect mixing has been assumed by LES experts because methane was injected in the swirler, far upstream of the combustor, suggesting that perfect mixing was achieved in the combustion zone.
 Interestingly, all computations performed with perfect mixing assumptions have failed to predict the unstable modes observed in the experiments.
-Moreover, recent Laser Raman scattering measurements [11] show that mixing is not perfect in the chamber and suggest that incomplete mixing could be the source of the instability observed for a mean operating equivalence ratio smaller than $\phi = 0.75$ .
+Moreover, recent Laser Raman scattering measurements at DLR [11] have shown that mixing was not perfect in the chamber and suggested that incomplete mixing could be the source of the instability observed for a mean operating equivalence ratio smaller than $\phi = 0.75$.

-The objective of the present work is to use LES to investigate the effects of mixing for this laboratory-scale combustor.
+The objective of the present work is to use LES to investigate the effects of mixing on the Preccinsta combustor.
 The unstructured grid is sufficiently fine to resolve the methane jets and perform both perfectly premixed and real methane injection simulations.
-Comparing these simulations to experimental results provides a clear description of the effects of the perfectly premixed assumption.
+Comparing these simulations to experimental results of DLR provides a clear description of the effects of the perfectly premixed assumption.
 Results show that resolving the mixing of methane and air allows to obtain better mean flow statistics, more realistic Probability Density Functions (pdf) of mixing within the combustor and most importantly, to predict when the combustor becomes unstable.
 Section 1 presents the experimental setup and discusses the most important experimental results.
 Section 2 describes the numerical setup used for the LES (chemical scheme, mesh, boundary conditions).
-Section 3 presents the results for a 'quiet' flame at equivalence ratio $\phi = 0.83$ and a 'pulsating' flame at $\phi = 0.7$ .
+Section 3 presents the results for a 'quiet' flame at equivalence ratio $\phi = 0.83$ and a 'pulsating' flame at $\phi = 0.7$.
 LES results for the two regimes are compared to experimental data in terms of mean and root mean square (RMS) temperature, species and velocity fields, unsteady activity, and pdf of mixture fraction.
-Even though a further improved LES of the experiment would involve many other ingredients (a finer mesh, more precise chemical schemes, radiation model, wall heat loss description), present results demonstrate that a proper LES of this configuration must include the methane jets and can not be performed with a fully perfect mixing assumption.
+Even though a further improved LES of the Preccinsta experiment would involve many other ingredients (a finer mesh, more precise chemical schemes, radiation model, wall heat loss description), present results demonstrate that a proper LES of this configuration must include the methane jets and can not be performed with a fully perfect mixing assumption.

-1 The swirled premixed burner configuration
+1 The swirled premixed burner Preccinsta

-The target experimental burner has been widely described and studied experimentally [9-11] but also numerically [12-16].
+The Preccinsta experimental burner has been widely described and studied experimentally [9-11] but also numerically [12-16].
 It is derived from an industrial design by Turbomeca and its behaviour is representative of an industrial gas turbine combustor.
 Two different regimes have been detected experimentally in this swirled combustor: a 'quiet' and a 'pulsating' flame.